cjbarrie/CTA-ED-AMW/01-word-freq/01-word-freq.md

 ```

 Do we notice anything about these names?
 What does this tell us about the potential biases of using such sources as US baby names data as a foundation for gender prediction?
 What are alternative ways we might go about this task?

+## Exercises

+1. Filter the books by genre (selecting e.g., "Literature" or "Children") and plot frequency of women-related words over time.
+2. Choose another set of terms to filter by (e.g., race-related words) and plot their frequency over time.

 ## References